SabineVirginia/Detection-of-Products-in-a-Shelf/README.md

 I annotate the products of interest, design features of displays, and shelves.

 ## Relabelling of Annotation
 I use this repo for different purposes.
 Since I do not want to go through the entire code when filenames and annotations change, I have a script that relabels the train and test data (relabel_train.ipynb) as well as a script that relabels the analyzed data (relabel_analysis.ipynb).
-The relation between old labels and new labels are saved in an npy-file.
+The relation between old labels and new labels are saved in npy-files.

+## Annotation Check
+The script annotation_check.ipynb checks whether all images have been labelled and plots a random sample of images with annotation.

+## Object Detection
+The script main.ipynb follows the TensorFlow Object Detection API Tutorial and detects annotated products, design features and shelves.